All Episodes

 Yes, I did shine lights down there and really didn't get very far with the lights that I had.

-I would presume you would see the sides of the hole for a while.
+I would presume you would see the sides of the light.

 And then I guess the light would just flat disappear.